Wine-tasting drama with 100 per cent Rotten Tomatoes score is your next must-watch

 New subscribers only. £6.99/mo. after free trial.
 Plan auto-renews until cancelled.

-The show, based on a popular Japanese manga series, begins with the death of Alexandre Léger (Stanley Weber), a famous figure who leaves behind a wine collecton valued at $148m.
+The show, based on a popular Japanese manga series, begins with the death of Alexandre Léger (Stanley Weber), a famous figure who leaves behind a wine collection valued at $148m.

 Drops of God pits Léger’s daughter Camille (Fleur Geffrier) and protégé Issei Tomine (Tomohisa Yamashita) against each other in a battle to inherit his empire.
 Who will be his heir is decided by a series of three challenges designed by Léger before his death.